Augmented reality kits help empower your iOS/Android app with an immersive AR experience.

 Banuba Face Filters

-Banuba provides a multi-platform augmented reality developer kit that lets you create apps with AR filters, beautification, and 3D animation.
+Banuba is an AR solution company that provides a multi-platform augmented reality developer kit.
+It lets you create apps with AR filters, beautification, and 3D animation.

 The core advantages and features include: